sontungexpt/dreamy-farm-client/README.md

   git checkout -b <your-branch-name>
   ```

   NOTE: The branch name should be related to the feature you are working on.
-4. After you finish your work, push your branch to remote

 - **4. Start working on your branch and push it to remote if done**